 In recent years, the idea of an ipon challenge has become more popular, and dare we say, more effective with Filipinos.
 We’re huge fans of them ourselves here at PesoMatters for two reasons.
 One, it makes the normally arduous task of setting money aside more fun, making us more inclined to get into it in the first place.
 Two, it teaches us to be systematic about saving money.
 Instead of just setting cash aside when we feel like it or slipping a handful of bills under our mattress when convenient, we’re compelled to follow a set of rules, which makes us more likely to stick to the program long enough that we see actual results.

-To help you get started on your own ipon challenge, here are a few suggestions of ipon challenge that you can try this 2021.
+To help you get started on your own, here are a few suggestions that you can try this 2021.

 The 52-Week Ipon Challenge